RathodVipul234/restaurants_management_react/README.md

 In the project directory, you can run:

 ### `json-server --watch db.json`
-this commmand will run mock api
+this command will run mock api on 3000 port

 ### `npm start`